 Additionally, there has been increasing legislative and enforcement interest in the United States with respect to specialty drug pricing practices.
-Specifically, there have been several recent Congressional inquiries and proposed and enacted federal and state legislation designed to, among other things, bring more transparency to drug and biologic pricing, reduce the cost of prescription drugs and biologics under Medicare, review the relationship between pricing and manufacturer patient programs and reform government program reimbursement methodologies for drugs and biologics.
-For example, in May 2019, CMS published a final rule to allow Medicare Advantage Plans the option to use step therapy for Part B drugs beginning January 1, 2020.
-We expect that additional U.S. federal healthcare reform measures will be adopted in the future, any of which could limit the amounts that the U.S. federal government will pay for healthcare products and services, which could result in reduced demand for our products and product candidates, if approved, or additional pricing pressures.
+Specifically, there have been Congressional inquiries and proposed and enacted federal and state legislation designed to, among other things, bring more transparency to drug and biologic pricing, reduce the cost of prescription drugs and biologics under Medicare, review the relationship between pricing and manufacturer patient programs and reform government program reimbursement methodologies for drugs and biologics.

-Individual states in the United States have also become increasingly active in passing legislation and implementing regulations designed to control pharmaceutical and biological product pricing, including price or patient reimbursement constraints, discounts, restrictions on certain product access.

-copayment assistance by pharmaceutical manufacturers, value-based pricing, marketing cost disclosure and other transparency measures, and, in some cases, measures designed to encourage importation from other countries and bulk purchasing.
-Legally
+Individual states in the United States have also become increasingly active in passing legislation and implementing regulations designed to control pharmaceutical product pricing, including price constraints, restrictions on copayment assistance by pharmaceutical manufacturers, value-based pricing, marketing cost disclosure and transparency measures, and, in some cases, measures designed to encourage importation from other countries and bulk purchasing.

 Healthcare reform efforts have been and may continue to be subject to scrutiny and legal challenge.
-For example, with respect to the ACA, tax reform legislation was enacted that eliminated the tax penalty established for individuals who do not maintain mandated price controls health insurance coverage beginning in 2019 and, in 2021, the U.S. Supreme Court dismissed the latest judicial challenge to the ACA brought by several states without specifically ruling on payment amounts the constitutionality of the ACA.
-As another example, revisions to regulations under the federal anti-kickback statute would remove protection for traditional Medicare Part D discounts offered by third party payors or other restrictions could harm our business, results of operations, financial condition and prospects.
-In addition, hospitals pharmaceutical manufacturers to pharmacy benefit managers and health systems are increasingly using bidding procedures plans.
-Pursuant to determine what court order, the removal was delayed and recent legislation imposed a moratorium on implementation of the rule until January 2032.
-As another example, the IRA drug price negotiation program has been challenged in litigation filed by various pharmaceutical products manufacturers and which suppliers will be included in their prescription drug and other healthcare programs.
-This industry groups.
+For example, with respect to the ACA, tax reform legislation was enacted that eliminated the tax penalty established for individuals who do not maintain mandated health insurance coverage beginning in 2019 and, in 2021, the U.S. Supreme Court dismissed the latest judicial challenge to the ACA brought by several states without specifically ruling on the constitutionality of the ACA.
+As another example, revisions to regulations under the federal anti-kickback statute would remove protection for traditional Medicare Part D discounts offered by pharmaceutical manufacturers to pharmacy benefit managers and health plans.
+Pursuant to court order, the removal was delayed and recent legislation imposed a moratorium on implementation of the rule until January 2032.
+As another example, the IRA drug price negotiation program has been challenged in litigation filed by various pharmaceutical manufacturers and industry groups.

-Health care reform at the federal or state level could reduce the ultimate affect demand for, or pricing of, our products and product candidates if approved for sale.
-We cannot, however, predict the ultimate content, timing, or put pressure on our product pricing.
+Health care reform at the federal or state level could affect demand for, or pricing of, our product candidates if approved for sale.
+We cannot, however, predict the ultimate content, timing, or effect of any federal and state reform efforts.
+There is no assurance that federal or state health care reform will not adversely affect our future business and financial results.